dborio/linuxonC720/README.md

 Now it says "OS verification is OFF".
 Press Ctrl+D to start ChromeOS.

-Enabling Developer BIOS and USB Boot
+Enabling Developer BIOS and USB Boot:
 Don't log in to ChromeOS.
 Press CTRL+ALT+=> (=> is the forward arrow where the F2 key would be on a PC, that is, above the "3" key).

-Log in as chronos.
-No password is needed.
+Log in: chronos (No password is needed.)

 Execute these commands: